maggiejl/bereal-memories-website-template/README.md

 ## Instructions

-1. **Request your data** from BeReal by going to Settings --> Help --> Contact Us --> Report a Problem --> Other --> Still need help?
-Select a topic --> I'd like to request a copy of my data --> fill in required fields --> Send.
+1. **Request your data from BeReal.** Go to Settings --> Help --> Contact Us --> Report a Problem --> Other --> Still need help?
+Select a topic --> I'd like to request a copy of my data --> Fill in required fields --> Send.
 2. Clone this repo.
 3. After a few days, you should receive a message with two links.
 Download these files and unzip the folder.
-4. Either drop the unzipped folder into `./data/`, or pass its path to setup (run the below command in Terminal but replace the "/path/to/your-unzipped-export" with the path to your unzipped folder):
+4. Either drop the unzipped folder into `./data/`, or pass its path to setup.
+(Run the below command in Terminal but replace the "/path/to/your-unzipped-export" with the path to your unzipped folder):

 ```bash
 python3 setup.py /path/to/your-unzipped-export
 ```

-5. Serve locally:
+5. Serve locally by running this in Terminal:

 ```bash
 python3 -m http.server 8000
 ```

-6. You should be good to go!
-View your website at: http://localhost:8000
+6. View your website at: http://localhost:8000

 ## Website Features